JaySRT/Twitter-Sentiment-Analysis/README.md

 Popular applications of this type of data can include:

-Running analysis on specific users, and how they interact with the world Finding Twitter influencers and analyzing their follower trends and interactions Monitoring the changes in the followers of a user
+Running analysis on specific users, and how they interact with the world.
+Finding Twitter influencers and analyzing their follower trends and interactions.
+Monitoring the changes in the followers of a user.